 - You will not be the legal parent of any child born as a result of your donation.

 - You will have no legal obligation to any child born from your donation.

 - You will not be named on the child’s birth certificate.

 - You will not have any rights over how the child will be raised.

 - You will not be asked to support the child financially.

-Before treatment can begin you are required by law to give your informed consent.
-This is to ensure that you are fully aware of how the egg donation process works and the treatment you will receive.
-You must also understand how your personal information will be used.
+Before donating eggs, you will be required by law to give your informed consent.
+This ensures that you are fully aware of how the process of egg donation works, and the treatment you will receive.
+You must also understand how your personal information will be stored and used.
 We understand that becoming an egg donor is a big decision for many women.
 We encourage all of our donors to ask as many questions as they need to.
-You will be given the time and opportunity to ask as many questions as you want.
+Our dedicated team will give you plenty of time and opportunity to go through all your questions in detail.